-The Sustainability and Garden Committee kicked off the school year with activities and events that helped instill a sense of environmental stewardship in our school community and foster a connection to nature.
-Key highlights included:
+The Sustainability and Garden Committee provides activities and events that help instill a sense of environmental stewardship in our school community and foster a connection to nature.

 Raised Garden Beds at Enfield

-Thanks to the support of Assistant Principal Mr. Curtis Fleming, teachers Ms. Tara Grow and Ms. Teresa Straffin, and the generous contributions and guidance from Backyard Eats, raised garden beds were installed in April.
+Thanks to the support of Assistant Principal Mr. Curtis Fleming, teachers Ms. Tara Grow and Ms. Teresa Straffin, and the generous contributions and guidance from Backyard Eats, raised garden beds were installed at Enfield in April 2023.
 The garden provides engaging, hands-on learning experiences to understand the process of growing healthy foods.
 Green beans, tomatoes, carrots, and herbs are just a few things popping up in the garden beds.
 Check out the gardens, which are near the walker door!
-We’re currently working out logistics and assessing the available space to implement a similar garden set-up at Erdenheim next year.
+We’re currently working out logistics and assessing the available space to implement a similar garden set-up at Erdenheim!

 BIC Stationary Recycling Program

 Enfield and Erdenheim participated in the BIC recycling program this year, and teachers and students gathered nearly 17 pounds of writing instruments that would have otherwise been thrown away.
-Unfortunately, the BIC recycling program is being discontinued, but we’re looking at other available recycling programs for the next school year to help minimize our impact on the environment.
 Special thanks to the Green Team at Erdenheim for getting the word out and helping with the collection effort!